mailjet/api-documentation/guides/_getting-started.md

 403 | Forbidden | You are not authorised to access this resource.
 404 | Not Found | The resource with the specified ID you are trying to reach does not exist.
 405 | Method Not Allowed | The method requested on the resource does not exist.
+429 | Too Many Requests | Oops!
+You have reach the maximum number of calls allowed per minute by our API.
+Please review your integration to reduce the number of call issued by your system.
 500 | Internal Server Error | Ouch!
 Something went wrong on our side and we apologize!
-Please contact <a href="https://www.mailjet.com/support" target="_blank">our support team</a> who'll be able to help you on this
+When such error occurs, it will contain an error identifier in it's description (e.g. "ErrorIdentifier" : "D4DF574C-0C5F-45C7-BA52-7AA8E533C3DE"), which is crucial for us to track the problem and identify the root cause.
+Please contact <a href="https://www.mailjet.com/support" target="_blank">our support team</a> , providing the error indetifier and  we will do our best to help.

 <div></div>